a-rosenberg/cookbook/recipes/jess-bowl.md

 ### instructions
 1. Cook rice in a rice cooker on brown setting or on the stove.
-1. Heat oven to 400 degress.
+1. Heat oven to 400F.
 Peel sweet potatoes and cut into 3/4" cubes.
 Toss in a 1-2 Tbsp neutral oil with a sprinkle of salt.
 Cut off top of delicata squash, slice length-wise, scoop out inards, and slice into 1/2" wide half moons.
 Again, toss in a neutral oil with a sprinkle of salt.
 Using one large or two smaller trays, spread out sweet potatoes and delicata squash.
 Roast for 20 minutes, until browning underneath.
 Flip and toss.
 Roast for